lexops/lexops/README.md

 # Hi, I'm Alex 👋
-Full Cycle Developer from Brazil
+a Full Cycle Developer from Brazil